 Let’s face it.
-Home décor can very easily lean toward to the feminine side.
-Pillows with fringe, toile and bedskirts are not on most guys’ lists of must-haves when it comes to decorating.
+Home décor can very easily lean toward the feminine side.
+Pillows with fringe, toile, and bed skirts are not on most guys’ lists of decorating must-haves.

 If you’re looking to turn an underused space into a television room or study, here are some simple rules to help a man feel at home.
-None of these tips is difficult to follow and you'll be able to make some simple changes, such as rearranging furniture, in a day.
+None of these tips are difficult to follow and you'll be able to make some simple changes in a day.

 Reflect His Interests and Personality

 Is the man a sports fan?
 Is his favorite pastime curling up with a historical novel?
 Is he outgoing or reserved?
 Answering these and other questions will give you a sense of what feel the room should have.
 You’re shooting for something that reflects his interests and personality yet can work well with design elements in other areas of the house.

 You may decide to go with a theme based on a hobby like fishing and round up memorabilia, favorite photos and other objects that have meaning to him and can convey his experiences when placed on the wall, atop a table or in a bookshelf within the room.

 Think about what the room will be used for.
 If you are creating a library or study, you’ll want there to be plenty of room for books and CDs, a music system, a desk with a large workspace, and storage.
 Most importantly, add a comfortable lounge chair.